 How does Monzo work?

-If you apply for an account, you’ll be issued with a bright coral contactless Mastercard.
+Monzo works in a similar way to any normal current account.
+When you apply for an account, you’ll be issued with a bright coral contactless Mastercard.

 How do I apply for a Monzo account?

 UK residents aged 16 or over can apply for a Monzo bank account through the app, available to download at both the Apple App Store and Google Play Store.
 You’ll need to provide your personal details and verify your identity by taking a video of yourself and a picture of your ID, but no proof of address will be required.

 You can now also open a joint account with Monzo, as long as you both have a regular Monzo account already.
 You will both receive a new separate joint account card.

 If you are 16 or 17 and want to open a Monzo account, you can access all of the same benefits that full UK current account users receive.
 The only difference is that certain actions are blocked, such as spending on activities that are illegal to under 18 year olds, e.g. gambling.

 Signing up for an account does not involve a full credit check and therefore won’t affect your credit score.

 Monzo’s account opening referral scheme

 Monzo’s refer a friend cash bonus is back for 2022.
 As the name suggests, the “Give £5, Get £5” scheme means that if you open a new Monzo account via an invite that an existing Monzo customer has sent you, then you’ll both be given £5 by the bank.
 Newbies will also need to make a card payment in the first 30 days of opening their account for both parties to qualify for the pay-out.
 For existing account holders, there is no limit to how many people you can invite to sign up to Monzo.